Marketing to Teachers

 Strategies for Marketing to Teachers

 The most successful ways to market to teachers are through social media, email, and word of mouth.
-Eighty percent of teachers find out about teacher discounts from other educators, and almost 50% are more likely than other audiences to be moved by an email promotion.
+Almost 80% of teachers find out about teacher discounts from other educators, and 65% are likely to be moved by an email promotion.

 Also, nearly half of today’s teachers are Millennials.
 They turn to social media like Facebook, Instagram, and Pinterest to swap stories, plan classroom activities, and perfect lesson plans.